Skip to main content

 Download a full version of Minimum Standards and Merit Assessment Procedure (PDF, 478.12 KB) published on September 2015.

-As part of the Mining, Exploration and Geoscience (MEG)'s compliance processes, where there is evidence of non-performance or non-compliance with minimum standards without satisfactory justification, these will be considerations to determine if a prospecting title should be cancelled or not renewed.
-These matters, in addition to an applicant's corporate, compliance and environmental performance history will also be considered when assessing applications for the grant, renewal and transfer of titles.
+Non-performance or non-compliance with the minimum standards without satisfactory justification may be grounds for refusing a petroleum prospecting title application.
+NSW Resources considers these matters, in addition to an applicant's corporate, compliance and environmental performance history, when assessing applications to grant, renew and transfer titles.

 Consistent with the NSW Resource Regulator's Compliance and Enforcement Approach, any actions to refuse or cancel a prospecting title will be proportionate to the non-compliance identified and the seriousness of any non-compliance.